kidGodzilla/bitclout-style-tweaks/README.md

 5. Enable Developer Mode (toggle in upper right corner of screen)
 6. Click `Load Unpacked` (extension) in the top left corner, and select the extension directory

+### Firefox

+1. Download the code for this extension from https://github.com/kidGodzilla/bitclout-style-tweaks
+2. Navigate to `Code` → `Download Zip` to download this to your Desktop
+3. Unzip the folder somewhere, and leave it there.
+If you delete it, the extension stops working.
+4. Navigate to `about:debugging#/runtime/this-firefox` in your browser.
+5. Click `Load Temporary Addon` & then select the `manifest.json` in the folder you just created

 That's it!

 Remember, Updates don't occur automatically when you install the extension from source.

 ## Aspirations